The season's first ships

 What you need to know

-The Welland Canal, which allows ships to bypass Niagara Falls, usually opens March 28 — but in 2019, it opened March 22.
+The Welland Canal, which allows ships to bypass Niagara Falls, usually opens March 28, but not always.
+In 2019, it opened March 22.

 The 26-mile canal connects lakes Ontario and Erie and allows boats to get around Niagara Falls.